Related videos:

 -deploy specialized lawyers directly in the working committees.

-Payá defined the agreement as a qualitative leap in the organizational maturity of the opposition.
+Payá described the agreement as a qualitative leap in the organizational maturity of the opposition.

 "This is what operational preparation refers to.
-We are moving from a unified political roadmap to gathering the institutional management capacity to implement it, with volunteer lawyers from across the diaspora joining this effort through CABA."
+We are moving from a unified political roadmap to gathering institutional management capacity to execute it, with volunteer lawyers from across the diaspora joining this effort through CABA."

 Among the priorities of the future provisional government from day one, Payá mentioned the release of political prisoners, the dismantling of the regime's repressive apparatus, and the restoration of the rule of law.